Debt Funds Types in India – After Sebi Categorization.

 But this capital gain or capital loss facility is not available in Bank Fixed Deposits.

 It looks confusing.
 So, do not think too much about this method of calculation.

-Instead of remembering this formulae and Macaulay Duration Method, always remember that higher the duration of the bond the higher will be risk.
+Instead of remembering this formula and Macaulay Duration Method, always remember that the higher the duration of the bond the higher will be a risk.